segbo-db/segbo/README.md

 - [Dmitry Nikolaev](https://www.su.se/english/profiles/dmni1849-1.465312) (Stockholm University)
 - [Steven Moran](https://www.spur.uzh.ch/en/aboutus/Personen/staff/postdocs/Steven-Moran.html) (University of Zurich)

+and can be cited as:

+- Grossman, Eitan, Elad Eisen, Dmitry Nikolaev and Steven Moran.
+2020.
+SegBo: A Database of Borrowed Sounds in the World’s Languages.
+In Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020).
+Online: http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.654.pdf.

 If you use the SegBo data in your research, please cite the specific version for replicability purposes.
 We archive each release of SegBo in [Zenodo](https://doi.org/10.5281/zenodo.3633917).

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3633917.svg)](https://doi.org/10.5281/zenodo.3633917)